craigwatson/bitcoind-status/README.md

 ## Peer Count Nodes

-The node count script automatically counts Core, Classic and BitcoinJ clients.
+The node count script automatically counts Core, Classic, Unlimited and BitcoinJ clients.
 To add more node types to the chart, simply add an entry into the `peercount_extra_nodes` array in `config.php`.

 The key of the entry is an internal-only identifier, and the value is the lower-case text that should be matched in order to increment the counter.